 Variables, gradients and functions

 Let's jump into fancy stuff: how to automatically compute tensors' gradients (aka derivatives), given a set of functions.

-We will leverage on autograd, a core PyTorch package for automatic differentiation, which combines a tape based system for automatic differentiation with a PyTorch element we are introducing here: variables.
+We will leverage on autograd, a core PyTorch package for automatic differentiation.
+Previous to version 0.4.0, this was combined with a PyTorch element called variables.